 We are interested in individuals who are committed to open access, data sharing, and innovation in scientific publishing.

-Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Neurology within the scientific community.
+- support the journal’s ethos, scope, editorial standards, and policies, and be a committed advocate who will represent BMC Neurology within the scientific community;

-Provides a professional and supportive service to our authors and ensures that the manuscripts for which they are responsible fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.
+- provide a professional and supportive service to our authors and ensure that the manuscripts for which they are responsible fulfil the requirements of the Journal and are handled efficiently and appropriately through peer-review.

 Role and responsibilities

-The Associate Editor is primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the Journal’s requirements, and recommending decisions on the basis of the peer reviewers’ reports and their own assessment while adhering to the Journal’s editorial policies.
+The Editorial Board Member is primarily responsible for assessing manuscripts for their suitability for peer review, selecting suitable reviewers who meet the Journal’s requirements, and recommending decisions on the basis of the peer reviewers’ reports and their own assessment while adhering to the Journal’s editorial policies.

-An Associate Editor for BMC Neurology should be engaged and willing to handle approximately two manuscripts per month within their field of expertise.
+An Editorial Board Member for BMC Neurology should be engaged and willing to handle a minimum of twelve (12) manuscripts per year across a range of disciplines within their broader field of expertise.